-Today, the Board STILL appears to be using STR funds to pay salaries and pursue its "new mission," which is clearly NOT the mission for which the funds were given.
-Accordingly, I call on the Board to do what is just and right for the mission and the donors.
+Today, the Board STILL appears to be using STR funds to pay salaries and pursue its "new mission," which by definition is NOT the mission for which the funds were given.
+Accordingly, I call on the Board to do the following.

-I believe this is an ethical matter involving the public trust and in order for BFI to be successful in its new 501c3 mission, this matter must be addressed.
-At the very least the Board has a duty to disclose to its existing donors, associated non-profits, and government agencies the reasons why this Board suddenly cancelled tours, changed its website, and abandoned the "Share The Road" mission without prior notice to anyone.
+I believe this is a matter that by definition involves the public trust and in order for BFI to be successful in its new public mission, this matter must be addressed.
+In my opinion, at the very least the Board has a duty to disclose to its plate customers, associates, government agencies, and the Public an explanation for why the Board suddenly cancelled or postponed tours, changed its website, and abandoned the "Share The Road" mission without prior notice to those affected.
 I believe a 501c3's duty to disclose is implicit in sections of FS:496.415.
-Sponsors, affiliates, the public and the State all have a right to know.

 Alternatively, BFI could release assets obtained from "Share The Road" through a merger with its sister organization